SandiFlorent/Lowatem/rapport-FlorentSandi.md

     - Monsters weren't being drawn cause I wrote the wrong source for the image, now there's some monsters running around like crazy fast, needs to slow them a bit

     - I commented, cleaned and refactor the code to have something more readable.

+### Eleventh session

+    - I made some research to make the player move pixel by pixel, didn't implemented it so I only made minor changes.